MimiLau/mimilau.github.io/about.md

 I know most of the languages for web designing, eg. `PHP`, `HTML5`, `CSS3`, `Javascript`, `JQuery`, `Bootstrap`, `SQL`, etc. In my past experience as a freelancer and working for agencies, I mostly created responsive websites with the open source CMS program `WordPress`, as well as knowing how to efficiently project manage and work with clients and colleagues successfully.

-When the time I worked in [Aftership](https://www.aftership/com), my front-end build process involves the use of tools such as Sass, Grunt and NPM to speed up development.
+When the time I worked in [Aftership](https://www.aftership/com), my front-end build process involves the popular frameworks like Bootstrap, Nodejs, and the use of tools such as Sass, Grunt and NPM to speed up development.
+And know my way around version management and working in SCRUM teams.

 ![Technical Skills](/assets/images/technical-skills.png)

-I mostly work directly for and with other designers/agencies to translate their creative work into responsive HTML/CSS templates or fully functional WordPress themes.

-I work with Adobe, SASS, Sketch, HTML5/CSS3 & Javascript.
-I have a working knowledge of popular frameworks like Bootstrap, Nodejs and know my way around version management and working in SCRUM teams.

-As of Nov 4st 2016 I’m available for short & longer term opportunities.

 ## What they say about me
 A comment from design team supervisor in my internship // 2009: